Redesigning workforce architecture around household stability.

 I turned 17 in jail.

-I spent 20 years incarcerated across two sentences and earned both my bachelor's and master's degrees from Boston University during my second incarceration.
+I spent 20 years incarcerated for two separate convictions and earned both my bachelor's and master's degrees from Boston University during my second incarceration.

 I was released at 40.

-I have now spent 50 years studying the criminal justice and workforce systems from both sides—and 27 years translating that perspective into consulting, research, advocacy, and systems redesign.
+I have now spent decades studying the criminal justice and workforce systems from both sides, and 27 years translating that perspective into consulting, research, advocacy, and systems redesign.

 This is not theory.